-8. DEFICIT FUND BALANCES
+NOTE 8 - DEFICIT FUND BALANCES

-As of June 30, 2021, no funds had a deficit fund balance.
+As of June 30, 2023, no funds had a deficit fund balance.

-9. INDIVIDUAL FUND DISCLOSURES
+NOTE 9 - INDIVIDUAL FUND DISCLOSURES

 Interfund loans are classified as Interfund Receivables/Payables.
 There were no interfund loans at the end of the fiscal year.
-The following indicates a one-time transfer that occurred throughout the year to facilitate expenditure payments.
+Additionally, there were no interfund transfers between funds during the fiscal year.